yeoman/yeoman.io/app/generators.md

 When our user runs `yo blog`, they will receive the files from `app/templates` in the directory they are working in at the time the command is run.
 Let's set up some more useful files.

 Remember those `_underscored` files?
-Think about it this way: they are lead by an "underscore", or "Lo-Dash" to indicate we will use [Lo-Dash](http://lodash.com) to process them.
+Think about it this way: they are led by an "underscore", or "Lo-Dash" to indicate we will use [Lo-Dash](http://lodash.com) to process them.

 Head back to `app/index.js`.
 Since it's been a while, scroll back to the `app` function, so we can see if we need to change anything.